 The study explored the creation of a new philanthropic resource to support the diverse arts and cultures of American Indian, Alaska Native and Native Hawaiian communities.
 A feasibility study ascertained that developing a Native-led, Native-partnering organization to direct critically needed support to Native American artists and communities was not only achievable, but essential.

 Informed by this research, the Native Arts and Cultures Foundation was created.
 Since its public programming launched in 2010, the Native Arts and Cultures Foundation has engaged in grassroots community organization and outreach to listen to and amplify the voices of the Native arts community.
 With your help, we hope to foster more dialogue, provide a base of understanding our work together, and in gaining momentum for collective strategies which invest in Native communities, appreciate the contributions of Native art, and forge new relationships and understanding across cultures.

-The Native Arts and Cultures Foundation was incorporated on Oct.
-3, 2007.
-Echo-hawk, Harjo and Woody served as founding Board Members for the non-profit organization.
+The Native Arts and Cultures Foundation is incorporated as a non-profit organization.
+Echo-hawk, Harjo and Woody served as founding Board Members.

-- 2011: The Foundation awards $510,000 to 28 artists and organizations and organizes the first national Native arts convening, “Strengthening the Bones.”
-The gathering brings over 100 participants – hailing from 25 different states and representing dozens of Native Nations – together to vision what is needed by Native communities through their artists and arts organizations and to define the Foundation’s priorities.
+The Foundation awards $510,000 to 28 artists and organizations and organizes the first national Native arts convening, “Strengthening the Bones.”
+The gathering brings over 100 participants – hailing from 25 different states and representing dozens of Native Nations – together to vision what is needed by Native communities through their artists and arts organizations and to define the Foundation’s priorities